cs107-undefined/Undefined_AD/docs/sphinx_files/usage.rst

 In the example, we can see that our reverse mode can output the function and the derivative values rounded in 3 decimal places, if applicable.
 Another feature we developed in our reverse mode is to output the computational graph.

-First, let's look at the tree structure we generated.
+First, let's look at the graph structure we generated.
 I will use the same function as example.

 .. code-block::
     :linenos: